gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    user messages, SHOULD use multiple streams other than stream 0;
    they MAY use stream 0 as long as the ordered message semantics is acceptable.
-On stream 0 protected user messages as well as any DTLS messages that isn't record protocol will be mixed, thus the additional head of line blocking can occur.
+On stream 0 protected user messages as well as any DTLS messages that aren't record protocol will be mixed, thus the additional head of line blocking can occur.

 ## Chunk Handling

    DATA chunks of SCTP MUST be sent in an authenticated way as described in {{RFC4895}}.
-All other chunks that can be authenticated, i.e. all chunk types that can be listed in the Chunk List Parameter {{RFC4895}}, MUST also be sent in an authenticated way.
+All other chunks that can be authenticated, i.e., all chunk types that can be listed in the Chunk List Parameter {{RFC4895}}, MUST also be sent in an authenticated way.
 This makes sure that an attacker cannot modify the stream in which a message is sent or affect the ordered/unordered delivery of